Is Serve Robotics Stock a Good Investment?

 Serve Robotics' market capitalization trends

-As of the 6th of August, Serve Robotics has the Coefficient Of Variation of 638.43, semi deviation of 4.15, and Risk Adjusted Performance of 0.1344.
+As of the 18th of December 2025, Serve Robotics has the Risk Adjusted Performance of (0.03), coefficient of variation of (2,005), and Variance of 51.77.
 In relation to fundamental indicators, the technical analysis model makes it possible for you to check existing technical drivers of Serve Robotics Common, as well as the relationship between them.
-Please validate Serve Robotics Common information ratio and downside variance to decide if Serve Robotics is priced more or less accurately, providing market reflects its prevalent price of 10.74 per share.
-Given that Serve Robotics Common has jensen alpha of 0.5208, we advise you to double-check Serve Robotics Common's current market performance to make sure the company can sustain itself at a future point.Serve Robotics' insider trading activities
+Please validate Serve Robotics Common risk adjusted performance, information ratio, as well as the relationship between the Information Ratio and kurtosis to decide if Serve Robotics is priced more or less accurately, providing market reflects its prevalent price of 10.12 per share.
+Given that Serve Robotics Common has information ratio of (0.06), we advise you to double-check Serve Robotics Common's current market performance to make sure the company can sustain itself at a future point.Serve Robotics' insider trading activities

 Some recent studies suggest that insider trading raises the cost of capital for securities issuers and decreases overall economic growth.
 Trading by specific Serve Robotics insiders, such as employees or executives, is commonly permitted as long as it does not rely on Serve Robotics' material information that is not in the public domain.
 Local jurisdictions usually require such trading to be reported in order to monitor insider transactions.
 In many U.S. states, trading conducted by corporate officers, key employees, directors, or significant shareholders must be reported to the regulator or publicly disclosed, usually within a few business days of the trade.
 In these cases Serve Robotics insiders are required to file a Form 4 with the U.S. Securities and Exchange Commission (SEC) when buying or selling shares of their own companies.